Back to overview

 Agentic Commerce brings not only opportunities but also real challenges:

-• Data Source:IBM points out that some retailers struggle with fragmented product data that cannot be consolidated across systems.¹ Without clean, structured product data, agentic commerce lacks a central foundation: It becomes significantly more difficult for agents to correctly understand, categorize, and select offers.
+• Data Source:IBM notes that some retailers struggle with fragmented product data that cannot be consolidated across systems.¹ Incomplete or conflicting information makes it difficult for agents to correctly understand, compare, and select offers.

 How Retailers Can Prepare for Agentic Commerce Now